 When asked whether they would be able to live without the internet, only 15% of millennials said yes.
 Millennials and technology statistics show that the remaining 85% are most certainly not keen on canceling their connection to the world wide web.
 21% claimed they “definitely could not” live without the internet.
 Another interesting data to help your millennial marketing strategy is that this age group spends 31 minutes a day on their desktop.

 Millennials prefer internet videos to traditional television.
 Just over a third (37%) of millennials say they binge-watch daily.
 The latest research by some of the top rated video production companies and millennial entertainment trends signal that millennials prefer internet media over traditional television.
 Precisely, 35% of those surveyed said they prefer watching videos on YouTube, with only 19% favoring traditional television.

-While a millennial watches television and there’s an ad on half-time of their favorite sports match, they check their smartphone, tablet, or laptop.
+While a millennial watches television and there’s an ad at half-time of their favorite sports match, they check their smartphone, tablet, or laptop.
 This is why half-time ads on Super Bowl will probably drop dramatically in the future as this isn’t the type of advertising that appeals to millennials.

 Nine out of ten millennials are active on social networks.
-A lesser-known fact about millennials and social media is that this generation is also responsible for creating them — Facebook founder Mark Zuckerberg is a millennial who invented the world’s biggest social media platform.
+A lesser-known fact about millennials and social media is that this generation is also responsible for creating them; Mark Zuckerberg, the founder of Facebook—the world’s biggest social media platform—is a millennial.

 Access to social networks is vital to millennials.
 According to millennial social media statistics, they are not just active but also like to spend time on these platforms.
-Regarding the percentage of millennials on social media, Facebook is the all-time favorite, accessed by 77.2%.
-YouTube meanwhile is the most popular social platform across all ages and millennials’ second favorite, reaching 71.2% of millennials.
+Regarding the percentage of millennials on social media, Facebook is the all-time favorite, accessed by 78%.
+YouTube meanwhile is the most popular social platform across all ages and millennials’ second favorite, reaching 77% of this generation.